ssrpw2/human-ai-translation-dictionary/dictionary.md

 - and advanced users

-…seeking to reduce representational loss at the boundary between model-internal geometry and human-expressible language.
+It seeks to reduce representational loss at the boundary between model-internal geometry and human-expressible language.

 By giving names to structural phenomena, we may be able to improve: